Skip to Content

 hiking with kids in utah

-16. Take pictures or better yet, let them take pictures.
+15. Take pictures or better yet, let them take pictures

 Taking pictures on hikes is a great activity to help teach kids to appreciate nature while not destroying it by picking flowers, etc.

-While one hikes, we let the kids take pictures, but we limit the time they get with their camera just to keep them moving forward.
+We let the kids take pictures on family hikes, but we limit the time they get with their camera just to keep them moving forward.
 We might even use their cameras as their reward to get to certain points on the hike or distances.

 Sing songs on the hike with your kids.
-Especially if someone isn’t in a great mood or needs a pick me up.
+Especially if one of your children isn’t in a great mood or needs a pick me up.
 One of these great hiking songs for kids is bound to put a smile on their face.

-18. Get them proper hiking gear for kids.
+17. Get them proper hiking gear for kids

 Not only is having the right hiking gear for kids important, it will help get your kids excited about hiking.
 Buy your kids real hiking boots like yours and they will get excited to go hiking with you.